 Faith, I began to see, was about trusting your own truth.

-These past two years--after decades of spiritual awakenings, studies, and being launched on the ascension journey upon reuniting with my divine counterpart, I’ve discovered mine.
+On this spiritual journey--after decades of awakenings, studies, and being launched on the ascension journey upon reuniting with a counterpart connection, I’ve discovered mine.

 They say that when you’re in the beginning or middle of a spiritual awakening, you feel like you’re lost and alone in a desert.
 They say you can’t see the light until you’ve been among the darkness.